shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 The GD-77S has a 16 position rotary switch on the top of the radio, next to the volume control.
 This control is used to select the channel in the current zone.

+*Note:*

-Note.
-Although the OpenGD77 CPS and codeplug format allows up to 80 channels per Zone, the GD-77S can only access the first 16 channels in each Zone, so codeplugs designed for the GD-77 containing more than 16 channels will need to be modified so that each zone only contains a maximum of 16 channels.
+- Although the OpenGD77 CPS and codeplug format allows up to 80 channels per Zone, the GD-77S can only access the first 16 channels in each Zone, so codeplugs designed for the GD-77 containing more than 16 channels will need to be modified so that each zone only contains a maximum of 16 channels.

 The GD-77S has 2 buttons on the side of the radio below the PTT button.
 A SK1 button known as SK1 and a Function button known as SK2.
 It also has an orange coloured button at the top, next to the channel selector switch.